Mercedes GLE hybrid boot space & seating

 - 1VerdictThe Mercedes GLE 350 de is a diesel-electric plug-in hybrid, bringing low company-car tax costs to the large SUV’s line-up

 - 2Range, MPG, CO2 & chargingThe GLE 350 de has a really impressive electric range – double that of most plug-in hybrid SUVs

-- 5Interior & comfortA luxurious and high-tech cabin is one of the GLE 350 de's best features
+- 5Interior, dashboard & comfortA luxurious and high-tech cabin is one of the GLE 350 de's best features

-- 6Practicality & boot space - currently readingThe GLE 350 de is less roomy than other models in the range due to its bulky batteries
+- 6Boot space, seating & practicality - currently readingThe GLE 350 de is less roomy than other models in the range due to its bulky batteries

 - 7Reliability & safety ratingThe GLE 350 de is safe and packed with assistance technology, but Mercedes owner-satisfaction reports are mixed